-Women of color are major contributors to the billion dollar wedding industry, yet, their presence within major bridal publications and websites/blogs is rare.
-Jacqueline’s vision and determination to fill this void is what gave her the strength and willpower to break into and positively impact an industry she knew very little about.
+Women of color are major contributors to the billion-dollar wedding industry, yet, their presence within major bridal publications and websites/blogs is rare.
+However, with the emergence of new-age digital business marketing trends (that includes white label SEO and other strategies), women of colour also are starting to lead the business world.
+Jacqueline Nwobu is a great example of the same.
+Her vision and determination to fill this void are what gave her the strength and willpower to break into and positively impact an industry she knew very little about.
 Prior to launching Munaluchi Bride, Jacqueline obtained her B.S. degree in Medical Technology and worked for major pharmaceutical and diagnostic companies, including Johnson and Johnson.
 The rapid success of her magazine has landed her interviews on NBC, ABC, and WPIX NY.
 Jacqueline resides in New Jersey with her husband and three children.
 Learn more about at www.munaluchibridal.com

 Join Our Wedding Market Chats For Wedding Professionals Every Wednesday at 10:00PST, 1:00EST, and 6:00GMT (UK time) with the #WeddingMarketChat Hashmark On Twitter.
 Learn something new to help your business grow every week.
 The chat is hosted by Wedding Market editor Julie Albaugh (@juliealbaugh).